James Hope (Ireland): 1798 rebellion

 Hope noted that union membership of "rich farmers and shopkeepers" ebbed under the pressure of martial law but flowed again on a wider popular tide after the attempted French landing at Bantry in December 1796 made real the prospect of French assistance.
 From December to May 1797 membership in Ulster alone increased fourfold, reaching 117,917.
 When the call to arms finally came in the north in June 1798, however, he recognised that many of the wealthier union men had "staked more than was really in them".

 Hope "remained steadfast" and led a "Spartan band" of weavers and labourers who covered the retreat of the rebels under the command of Henry Joy McCracken at the Battle of Antrim.
-Hope managed to re-join McCracken and his remaining forces after the battle at their camp upon Slemish mountain.
+Hope managed to rejoin McCracken and his remaining forces after the battle at their camp upon Slemish mountain.

 The camp gradually dispersed, and the dwindling band of insurgents were then forced to go on the run.
 Hope successfully eluded capture, but McCracken was captured and executed on 17 July.
 Upon the collapse of the general rising, Hope refused to avail of the terms of an amnesty offered by Lord Cornwallis on the grounds that to do so would be "not only a recantation of one’s principles but a tacit acquiescence in the justice of the punishment which had been inflicted on thousands of my unfortunate associates".